OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 ================================================================================

 In the Layer List, right click on the layer name, as in the previous example.
 This will show a pop-up menu.
-Check the box next to the Editable menu entry called "Editable".
-This will open a new floating toolbar over the Layer View on the right side.
+Click on the menu entry "Editable" so that a check mark is shown.
+This will open a new floating toolbar over the Map View on the right side.
 This toolbar has a set of buttons that you can use to edit the geometry of a geographic feature.